-The audit reviewed the Norfolk OCC PFI.
-The audit focused on the following areas;

-- Contract management

-- Budget monitoring

-- Recharges

-- Performance monitoring

-1. The total value of payments made to Wymondham Ltd since January 2017 is £4 million.

-- There are performance management arrangements in place, although it is hard to impose financial penalties on the contractor as KPIs are considered collectively and thus requires a number of KPIs to fail to result in financial penalties for the contractor. - The monitoring officer undertakes regular spot checks of the Norfolk OCC, but does not have a formalised work plan to follow. - Jobs reported to the help-desk are closed down by the help-desk there is an incentive for the help-desk to close down jobs before completion to avoid financial penalty. - The UPS switch over project has been delayed as IT have not been able to support the planned implementation date. - Limited data is provided by the contractor to the constabulary.
+SCOPE KEY FINDINGS The audit reviewed the Norfolk OCC PFI.
+The audit focused on the following areas; Contract management Budget monitoring Recharges Performance monitoring MATERIALITY The total value of payments made to Wymondham Ltd since January 2017 is £4 million.
+There are performance management arrangements in place, although it is hard impose financial penalties on the contractor as KPIs are considered collectively and the requires a number of KPIs to fail to result in financial penalties for the contractor.
+The monitoring officer undertakes regular spot checks of the Norfolk OCC, but does n have a formalised work plan to follow.
+Jobs reported to the help-desk are closed down by the help-desk there is an incentive for the help-desk to close down jobs before completion to avoid financial penalty.
+The UPS switch over project has been delayed as IT have not been able to support the planned implementation date.
+Limited data is provided by the contractor to the constabulary.
+OVERALL ASSURANCE ASSESSMENT ACTION POINTS Start and Start Urgent Important Routine Operational